Frequently Asked Questions

 25. Is there a fee for filing a petition or an appeal with the EAB?

-26. How many copies of each filing and each exhibit must I file?
+26. How many copies of each filing and each attachment must I file?

 28. May I fax my petition for review, notice of appeal, or brief, to the EAB?